 Beware These Dangerous Bugs This Spring

 Your first reaction when the sun finally emerges from the cold, grey winter sky to melt away the snow is probably to cry tears of joy.
 Few know the true joy that comes with the start of spring like Canadians.
 Unfortunately, these dangerous bugs were also waiting for their perfect time to shine.

-But all is not well.
 For every flower we must have rain.
 Everything is dual natured after all, including springtime.
 As you frolic through the greenery and skip past the clouds of midges, remember to keep a lookout for these dangerous bugs that like to make a comeback around the same time that the sun does.

 Why Ants Can Be Dangerous Bugs